 As we all know, cars are mostly known to be a poor investment.
 But, for many people, they are an essential form of travel.
 As we are now in an age where depreciation can be as much as 20% of the vehicle value once you drive off from the dealership.
-So, the important question you may be asking yourself is: How can I avoid losing a lot of money when I purchase a used car?
+So, the important question you may be asking yourself is: How can I avoid losing a lot of money when buying a used car?

 The first thing to note when buying a used car is that it is dependent on your situation to which method will save you money.
 It may be best for you to purchase privately or through a dealership.
 But, how do you know what method is the best for you?